ForgeRock/forgerock-ios-sdk/README.md

 ```

 ### Swift Package Manager
-> The ForgeRock iOS SDK is only available via Swift Package Manager for 3.0.0 and above.
-Any versions 2.2.0 and below are only available via Cocoapods
+> * The ForgeRock iOS SDK is available via Swift Package Manager from 3.0.0 and above.
+Any older versions (2.2.0 and below) are only available via Cocoapods.
+> * `FRGoogleSignIn` module is currently not available in Swift Package Manager; use Cocoapods instead to integrate `FRGoogleSignIn` module.

 1. In Xcode menus, `File` -> `Swift Packages` -> `Add Package Dependencies...`
-2. Select the projec to integrate the ForgeRock iOS SDK
+2. Select the project to integrate the ForgeRock iOS SDK
 3. Enter the url of the repo: `https://github.com/ForgeRock/forgerock-ios-sdk`
 4. Select module(s) to integrate into the project